Milan Mladenović

-Milan Mladenović (Милан Младеновић; 21 September 1958 – 5 November 1994) was a Yugoslav and Serbian musician best known as the frontman of the Yugoslav art rock band Ekatarina Velika.
+Milan Mladenović (Милан Младеновић; 21 September 1958 – 5 November 1994) was a Yugoslav and Serbian musician best known as the frontman and guitarist of the Yugoslav art rock band Ekatarina Velika.

 Early life

 Born to Serb father Spasa from Kruševac and Croat mother Danica from Podgora, Milan's first years were spent in Zagreb, PR Croatia, where his father, an officer in the Yugoslav People's Army, was stationed at the time.
 Consequently, Milan grew up wherever it was that his dad's job took the family.
 In total, it ended up being three cities.

 When he was six, Milan's family moved to Sarajevo where he spent a notable part of his childhood in the Grbavica neighbourhood.

 Eventually in 1970, they moved to Belgrade just short of his 12th birthday.
 Once in Belgrade, Milan attended the Eleventh Belgrade Gymnasium in the Lekino Brdo neighbourhood while simultaneously entering the circle of young people involved with music and arts.

+He received his first acoustic guitar in 1968 or 1969 from his father.
+In 1979, his father also bought him his iconic Gibson RD Artist guitar.

-According to Margita Stefanović, Mladenović was bisexual.
+According to fellow longtime band member Margita Stefanović, Mladenović was bisexual.